YanCotta/YanCotta/README.md

 ## About Me

-My mission is to build and lead the high-impact teams that architect the future.
+My mission is to build and lead the high-impact teams that will architect the future.
 I am a strategist who uses AI to solve complex, global business challenges and deliver measurable, executive-level value.

 My unique advantage is Systemic Thinking.
 My background isn't just in AI; it's in the complex, interconnected systems of Biology and Cognitive Science.
 This allows me to deconstruct multifaceted problems, see the connections others miss, and architect holistic, high-impact solutions—not just code.